ozone10/7zip-Dark7zip/README.md

 - `7z.sfx`- optional, file needed for creating self-extracting archives
 - `7zDark.ini` - optional, more information below

+> [!IMPORTANT]
+> Ensure that you have downloaded the correct version.
+If the zip file name contains "zstd" (e.g. `7z-zstd-v24.09-v1.5.7-R1-dark-x64.zip`), it is intended for the zstd fork.
+If you are using the wrong version, a message box titled "7‑Zip ZS" will appear when attempting to extract the archive.

 > [!NOTE]
 > Currently files are released only for x64 platform.
 You can get files for other platform from Github Actions for original 7-Zip, 7-Zip-zstd has only x64 platform.
-Make sure to get correct version - [main](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3Amain) for original 7-Zip, [7z-zstd](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3A7z-zstd) for 7-Zip-zstd.
+Ensure that you get correct version - [main](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3Amain) for original 7-Zip, [7z-zstd](https://github.com/ozone10/7zip-Dark7zip/actions?query=branch%3A7z-zstd) for 7-Zip-zstd.

 ## Config